syncfusion-content/blazor-docs/blazor/sparkline/globalization.md

 ---
 layout: post
-title: Globalization in Blazor Sparkline Charts Component | Syncfusion
+title: Globalization in the Blazor Sparkline component | Syncfusion
-description: Learn about Globalization in Blazor Sparkline Charts component of Syncfusion, and more details.
+description: Learn here all about globalization of Syncfusion Sparkline (SfSparkline) component and more.
 platform: Blazor
 control: Sparkline Charts
 documentation: ug
----

----
-title: "Globalization in the Blazor Sparkline component | Syncfusion"

-component: "Sparkline"

-description: "Learn here all about globalization of Syncfusion Sparkline (SfSparkline) component and more."
 ---

 # Globalization in the Blazor Sparkline (SfSparkline)